 - It is best if the berries are room temperature before dipping.

 - Use a bowl just big enough to fit the chopped chocolate.
 This will make it easier for dipping.

-- Have ready any toppings you intend to use, as the chocolate tends to dry fairly quickly.
+- Have ready your toppings ready to go -- the chocolate will start to set quickly.